HeaRT: A Hierarchical Circuit Reasoning Tree-Based Agentic Framework for AMS Design Optimization: Abstract

 \section{Abstract}

 Conventional AI-driven AMS design automation algorithms remain constrained by their reliance on high-quality datasets to capture underlying circuit behavior, coupled with poor transferability across architectures, and a lack of adaptive mechanisms.
-This work proposes HeaRT, a foundational reasoning engine for automation loops and a first step toward intelligent, adaptive, human-style design optimization.
-HeaRT consistently demonstrates reasoning accuracy $>$97\% and Pass@1 performance >98\% across our 40-circuit benchmark repository, even as circuit complexity increases, while operating at $<$0.5$\times$ real-time token budget of SOTA baselines.
-Our experiments show that HeaRT yields $\gtrsim 3\times$ faster convergence in both sizing and topology design adaptation tasks across diverse optimization approaches, while preserving prior design intent.
+This work proposes HeaRT, a hierarchical circuit reasoning-based agentic framework for automation loops and a step toward adaptive, human-style design optimization.
+HeaRT consistently improves $F_{1,\mathrm{subcircuits}}$ by $\geq13.5\%$ and $F_{1,\mathrm{loops}}$ by $\geq37.8\%$ over few-shot prompting baselines across multiple LLM backbones on our 40-circuit AMS benchmark of flattened SPICE netlists, even as circuit complexity increases.
+Our experiments further show that HeaRT achieves $\geq3\times$ faster convergence in incremental design adaptation tasks under specification shifts across diverse optimization approaches, supporting both topology reconfiguration and sizing.